-(a) Before tsunami attack

-(b) Time of tsunami attack

-Simulation of tsunami attack in Kamaishi Bay

-Assessment of tsunami wave forces acting on bridges

-Bridges are important infrastructure, particularly following disasters so that transport operations can run smoothly to provide necessary assistance.
+(a) Before tsunami attack (b) Time of tsunami attack Simulation of tsunami attack in Kamaishi Bay Assessment of tsunami wave forces acting on bridges Bridges are important infrastructure, particularly following disasters so that transport operations can run smoothly to provide necessary assistance.
 Thus, we are investigating the strong tsunami wave forces acting on bridges to help provide guidelines for future construction.

-Hydrodynamic forces acting on a C-channel bridge girder due to a tsunami wave attack
+Hydrodynamic forces acting on a C-channel bridge girder due to a tsunami wave attack Environmental Hydrodynamics Professor Eiji Harada Associate Professor Shinichiro Onda

-Environmental Hydrodynamics

-Professor

-Eiji HARADA Investigation of movable bed dynamics using particle - fluid computations and multiphase turbulence measurements To clarify sediment transport mechanisms, systems related to multiphase turbulent flows, sand particle motion, and the form of the movable bed boundary must be investigated.
+Assistant Professor Takumi Tazaki Exploration of movable bed dynamics by computational sediment transport and multiphase turbulence measurements To clarify sediment transport mechanisms, systems related to multiphase turbulent flows, sand particle motion, and the form of the movable bed boundary must be investigated.
 In our laboratory, research is being conducted to understand the flow mechanisms in a movable bed interface using both multiphase turbulence measurements and multiphase flow simulations using a granular material model.
 We are also developing basic research on crowd behavior using a granular material model based on particle-flow analogies.
+For the details, access to: http://particle.kuciv.kyoto-u.ac.jp/

-Computational Sediment Hydraulics by DEM-CFD

-Sand particles on river and coastal bottoms are strongly influenced by the surrounding flow field, and a solid-liquid multiphase turbulent flow field with changes in particle configuration and porosity is formed on the moving bed surface.
+Sediment Hydraulics based on DEM-CFD computation and PIV measurement Sand particles on river and coastal bottoms are strongly influenced by the surrounding flow field, and a solid-liquid multiphase turbulent flow field with changes in particle configuration and porosity is formed on the moving bed surface.
 In order to investigate the flow mechanism of movable beds from the particle scale, we are conducting numerical simulations using a granular material model to track the motion of individual sand particles and to evaluate the flow field from the same scale of the particle resolution.
-The following figures show examples of numerical movable bed simulation results using a granular material model: [upper] grading process under oscillatory flow conditions, [lower] vortex structure in the surface layer of a moving bed under resonance conditions.
+The following figures show examples of the results: [upper] Turbulence measurement on bed surface using PIV, [middle] highly resolved simulation of vortex shedding from sphere in uniform flow, [lower] simulation for sediment transport in surf zone by DEM-MPS.